 Site Ref.
-Site Address Site Type (Greenfield/ Brownfield) Site Source Site Area (Ha) Capacity (no. dwellings) Assessment Method Neighbourhood Plan (AECOM) Site Assessment Conclusions BA NS102 Squirrel Field Greenfield Battle Call for Sites 8.8 0 Proforma Assessment Site has steep topography and impact on landscape considered to be too high.
+Site Address Site Type (Greenfield/ Brownfield) Site Source Site Area (Ha) Capacity (no. dwellings) Assessment Method Neighbourhood Plan (AECOM) Site Assessment Conclusions BA NS102 Squirrel Field Greenfield Battle Call 8.8 for Sites 0 Proforma Assessment Site has steep topography and impact on landscape considered to be too high.
 Location does not relate well to existing settlement and development of the entire site would represent major development in the AONB.
-BA NS103 Land to the east of Battle (west of Great Wood) Marley Lane Mixed Battle Call for Sites Approximately 0.78 1-2 Proforma Assessment Site potentially suitable for a small number of infill dwellings on the western boundary.
-The eastern portion of the site appears to be too steep for development without viability issues.
-BA NS105 Saxon Hill Farm Greenfield Battle Call for Sites 4.92 0 Proforma Assessment No current access to site without passing on another sites land.
+BA NS103 Land to the east of Battle (west of Great Wood) Marley Lane Greenfield Battle Call 0.78 for Sites Approx. 2 Proforma Assessment Site potentially suitable for a small number of 'infill' dwellings on the western boundary adjacent to Marley Lane, allowing the character and form of the settlement to be retained.
+The site contains mature trees and the eastern part of the site is within a Woodland Priority Habitat area and partly Flood Zones 2 and 3 which are likely to reduce the developable area of the site.
+Site currently has planning permission for one dwelling and garage RR/2019/241/P. BA NS105 Saxon Hill Farm Greenfield Battle Call 4.92 for Sites 0 Proforma Assessment No current access to site without passing on another sites land.
 Until access can be confirmed the site is considered not suitable.
-BA NS106 Land west of Thatcher Place Greenfield Battle Call for Sites 1.31 0 Proforma Assessment Existing tree coverage of whole site means unsuitable for allocation.
-BA NS107 North Lodge Land Greenfield Battle Call for Sites 0.4 0 Proforma Assessment Removal of large tracts of mature trees unlikely to be supported by LPA.
-BA NS108 Land at Chain Lane, Battle between Watchoak House and Stone Cross, Chain Lane Greenfield Battle Call for Sites 0.38 7-8 Proforma Assessment Potentially suitable for allocation but does have significant landscape sensitivity to development.
+BA NS106 Land west of Thatcher Place Greenfield Battle Call 1.31 for Sites 0 Proforma Assessment Existing tree coverage of whole site means unsuitable for allocation.
+BA NS107 North Lodge Land Greenfield Battle Call 0.4 for Sites 0 Proforma Assessment Removal of large tracts of mature trees unlikely to be supported by LPA.
+BA NS108 Land at Chain Lane, Battle between Watchoak House and Stone Cross, Chain Lane Greenfield Battle Call 0.38 for Sites 7-8 Proforma Assessment Potentially suitable for allocation but does have significant landscape sensitivity to development.
 Access also not confirmed due to Chain Lane's ownership being unknown.
-BA NS109 Site 1 Field east of Mount Street Car Park and south of lane leading to Little Park Farm Greenfield Battle Call for Sites 1.39 0 Proforma Assessment Landscape has a high sensitivity to development, as per the Market Towns and Villages Landscape Assessment (2009) and lack of access except through existing car park, which may be third party land.
+BA NS109 Site 1 Field east of Mount Street Car Park and south of Iane leading to Little Park Farm Greenfield Battle Call 1.39 for Sites 0 Proforma Assessment Landscape has a high sensitivity to development, as per the Market Towns and Villages Landscape Assessment (2009) and lack of access except through existing car park, which may be third party land.
 Site also on a steep slope.
-BA NS110 Site 2 Field north of Upper Lake and St Mary the Virgin Church Greenfield Battle Call for Sites 5.25 0 Proforma Assessment No suitable access to site.
+BA NS110 Site 2 Field north of Upper Lake and St Mary the Virgin Church Greenfield Battle Call 5.25 for Sites 0 Proforma Assessment No suitable access to site.
 Landscape has a high sensitivity to development.
 In a steep sided bowl landscape and is accessible countryside to the town and highly valued.
-BA NS111 Site 3a Field north of Cherry Gardens allotment and east of Caldbec Hill Greenfield Battle Call for Sites 1.8 0 Proforma Assessment Landscape has a high sensitivity to development.
-In a steep sided bowl landscape and is accessible countryside to the town and highly valued.
-Long views to the church and gatehouse.
+BA NS111 Site 3a Field north of Cherry Gardens allotment and east of Battle Call 1.8 for Sites 0 Proforma Assessment Landscape has a high sensitivity to development.
+In a steep sided bowl landscape and is accessible countryside to the town and highly